MoonGameLab/doxygen-moon/README.md

 ## Currently in development

 * Clone the master branch for the proof of concept
-* The actual dev is done in feature branches thy will be merged when done
+* The actual dev is done in feature branches they will be merged when done

 ## INSTALLATION